Ramdhari Singh Dinkar: Krishna Ki Chetavani

-Awards and honors
+Awards and honours

 He received awards from Kashi Nagri Pracharini Sabha, Uttar Pradesh Government and also an award by the Government of India for his epic poem Kurukshetra.
 He received the Sahitya Akademi Award in 1959 for his work Sanskriti ke char adhyay.
 He was also a recipient of Padma Bhushan in 1959 by the Government of India.
 He was awarded the LLD degree by Bhagalpur University.
 He was felicitated as Vidyavachaspati by Gurukul Mahavidyalaya.
 He was felicitated as Sahitya-Chudaman by Rajasthan Vidyapeeth, Udaipur on 8 November 1968.
 Dinkar was awarded the Jnanpith Award in 1972 for Urvashi.
 He also became a nominated member of the Rajya Sabha, in 1952.
 Dinkar's fans widely believe that he truly deserved the honour of RashtraKavi (poet of India).

 Death

-Dinkar was in Tirupati ,Andhra Pradesh for his poetry meeting .He did his last poetry reading at Tirupati Temple on third Canto of his famous Book Rashmirathi on great form of Lord Krishna.
-After his famous poetry, at night on 24 April 1974 ,Dinkar got cardiac arrest and died.
+Dinkar died on 24 April 1974 in Madras (now Chennai) after suffering a heart attack.
+His body was flown to Patna on 25 April and cremated on the bank of river Ganges.